nicoRomeroCuruchet/mini-quadruped/README.md

 ![alt text](https://github.com/nicoRomeroCuruchet/mini-quadruped/blob/main/img/Screen%20Shot%202022-04-01%20at%2010.30.43.png)

 # MPU6050

-The MPU6050 is a popular integrated circuit (IC) that combines a three-axis gyroscope and a three-axis accelerometer into a single package.
-It is commonly used as a motion tracking sensor in various applications, such as drones, robotics, and gaming controllers.
 The MPU6050 measures rotational and linear motion, and provides accurate data about the device's orientation and movement.
 It communicates with the host device using I2C interface and can be easily integrated into a variety of microcontroller-based projects.
+In this project, I am using I2C1, which is located on pins 6 and 7 of the microcontroller.